PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 only shapes, options, and logical layouts.
 The exporter retains the compatibility name through an import.
 The older symmetric-only SAME-padding helper had no callers and is removed instead of establishing a second padding policy.
+Feature-last sequence Reshape permutations, MatMul batch broadcasting, BatchMatMul result shapes, and reduction result shapes are pure policies in this module as well.
+Their compatibility names are imported by the generated pipeline; ModelIR-backed adjX consumer discovery remains in the exporter.

 `ModelIRPassState.fingerprint()` provides deterministic cycle state for repeating passes.
 It covers graph/subgraph topology, public boundaries, tensor